 Lithology

-Division B comprises mainly homogeneous silty clay, which is, however, very silty and micaceous at some levels.
+The Aveley Member comprises mainly homogeneous silty clay, which is, however, very silty and micaceous at some levels.
 There are regular discontinuous layers of claystone concretions.
 Thin beds or partings of clayey silt, very fine-grained sand or glauconitic clay are present at some levels.
 The basal part is sandier and finely glauconitic (King, in prep.).

 Genetic interpretation

 Marine: inner to outer shelf

 Definition of upper boundary

-A change upwards to silty clay with common sandy clayey silt interbeds of the Sheppey Member.
+The top of the Aveley Member is marked by a change upwards to silty clay with common sandy clayey silt interbeds of the Sheppey Member.

 Definition of lower boundary

-A thin basal bed of sandy silty clay, some glauconitic, above the silty clay with thin layers and partings of well-sorted, fine-grained sand of the Ockendon Member, and a return to mainly homogeneous clay.
+The base of the Aveley Member is marked by a thin basal bed of sandy silty clay, some of which is glauconitic, above the silty clay with thin layers and partings of well-sorted, fine-grained sand of the Ockendon Member, and by a return to mainly homogeneous clay.

 Thickness

 About 56 m in the type area (King, in prep.)

 Distribution

-Occurs throughout the centre and east of the London Basin
+The Aveley Member occurs throughout the centre and east of the London Basin.

 Age

 Eocene (Ypresian)

 3.3.2.4 SHEPPEY MEMBER (SHEP)

 Name

-This unit is named after the Isle of Sheppey, north Kent, where coastal sections expose the Thames Group (King, 1981, in prep.).
+The Sheppey Member is named after the Isle of Sheppey, north Kent, where coastal sections expose the Thames Group (King, 1981, in prep.).

 Previous name

 The Sheppey Member corresponds approximately to Unit D (Ellison et al. 2004), and to the upper part of Division C, Division D and most of Division E (King, 1981, in prep.).

 Type section

 Partial type section: Cliff section at The Naze, Walton-on-the-Naze [TM 267 238].
 This exposes the lower 15 m of the unit (Daley, 1999b; King, 1981, fig. 14).

 Partial type section: Cliff and foreshore sections on the north side of the Isle of Sheppey, north Kent (King, 1984, in prep.).

 Formal subdivisions

 None.